Service charges

 What is a service charge?

-For leaseholders and shared owners, the service charge also includes the cost of building insurance.
+For leaseholders and shared owners, the service charge also includes the cost of buildings insurance.

 While many rising costs are beyond Stonewater’s control, we’re committed to getting the best value possible and ensuring our customers remain secure, warm and comfortable in their homes.
-But, given inflation rates and the continuing economic situation, we’re still seeing some increases in the cost of the services we provide to them.
+However, given inflation rates and the continuing economic situation, we’re still seeing some increases in the cost of the services we provide.

-We know it’s really tough to hear that costs continue to go up when everything else is getting more expensive too.
-We’re legally not allowed to make any profit from service charges, and only recover the costs of the services that we’ve provided to customers.
+We know it’s tough to hear some costs continue to go up when everything else is getting more expensive too.
+We’re legally not allowed to make any profit from service charges and only recover the costs of the services that we’ve provided to customers.

 Service charges are not governed by the same factors as rent and are set to reflect the actual cost of delivering services to customers.
-We do everything we can to keep increases in service charges costs in line with or below inflation, but this isn’t always possible due to external market factors.
+We do everything we can to keep increases in service charge costs in line with or below inflation, and in some cases are able to reduce service charges, but this isn’t always possible due to external market factors.

 When will I hear about my service charges for this year?

 If you are a rented customer your service charges may be fixed or variable.
-Your rent and service charge review letter will tell you which.
-If you are a homeowner then your service charges will be variable.
+You can find out which in your rent and service charge review letter.
+If you are a homeowner, then your service charge will be variable.

-If your service charges are fixed, you’ll have all the information you need in your Rent and Service Charge review letter.
-If you pay a variable service charge this may be reviewed separately from your rent later in the year.
-Your service charge review date will be described in your tenancy agreement or lease.
+If your service charges are fixed, you’ll have all the information you need in your Rent and Service Charge Review letter.
+If you pay a variable service charge this may be reviewed later in the year, separately from your rent, so your service charge estimates will remain the same until this time.
+If you are a leaseholder, your service charge review date will be outlined in your lease.

 How can I pay my service charges?